PL1-Arcade/skipstartupframes/README.md

   - If a rom is a clone and is not found in `ssf.txt`, fallback to using the parent rom's startup frames (if they exist) in `ssf.txt`.
   - Default: `Yes`

-- `Debug Mode` - _Yes/No_
+- `Show Frames` - _Yes/No_

-  - Enable debug mode to show frame numbers in game in order to help determine accurate startup frame values to use for roms.
+  - Show frame numbers in game in order to help determine accurate startup frame values to use for roms.
-  - A soft reset will be required to enable debug mode.
-Once enabled, debug mode can be toggled on/off.
   - Default: `No`

-- `Slow Motion during Debug Mode` - _Yes/No_
+- `Slow Motion` - _Yes/No_

-  - Used to slowdown game speed/playback while in debug mode.
+  - Used to slowdown game speed/playback to 30% of normal speed.
+This is to make it easier to find ideal frame values during startup.
-  - Can be toggled on/off during debug mode.
   - Default: `No`

 - `Normal startup frames` - _Frame Number_